Hi. I’m Nathalie.

 - Pair programming and code reviews accelerate learning in a way that working solo can’t.

 As of February 2019, I completed my first 12 months as a Full Stack Rails developer employed full time at Skills Matter, London.
 This was my first (what recruiters would consider) commercial work in over 20 years.
 I’m now working as a Product Engineer at Buyapowa.

-I blog about being a startup founder with a day job who’s making the transition from a solo, self-taught coder to becoming an agile software engineer.
+I blog about the difficult journey you take once you become a startup founder with a day job, who’s making the transition from a solo, self-taught coder to professional software engineer.
 All views expressed are my own.